Philadelphia crime family: The rise of Ligambi

-Ligambi was left to deal with the damage Merlino had done to the crime family's relationship with illegal bookmakers, who refused to do business with the Philadelphia Mafia because Merlino use to make huge bets, then never paid when he lost.
 By the mid-2000s, the family consisted of approximately 50 members, half of whom were incarcerated, in addition to almost 100 associates.
 During Ligambi's tenure, around a dozen "made men" were released from prison, filling the ranks.
 Many of these men had been young players who fell victim to the family's unstable history and are now middle-aged.
 He named Anthony Staino, his closest and most loyal associate, as his underboss.
 Under Ligambi's direction, the family was able to muscle in on several video poker gambling machine businesses in the Philadelphia area.
 In 2007, 23 people, including four members of the Philadelphia family, were charged with running an illegal sports betting operation out of a poker room at the Borgata Casino in Atlantic City.
 The illegal operation was run by the Philadelphia Mafia, who received much of the profits.
 The operation was accused of taking in $60 million in bets in a 20-month period.
 Most of those involved pleaded guilty and received sentences ranging from probation to five years.

 Merlino was released from prison on March 15, 2011, and served out his three-year parole in Florida.
 In May 2011, Ligambi and 14 other members and associates of the crime family were indicted by the FBI on racketeering charges related to illegal gambling operations, video poker gambling machines and loan sharking.
 Seven of those indicted pleaded guilty to lesser charges.
 One became a government witness and seven went to trial in October 2012.
 In January 2014, two juries were hung on the racketeering charges, and Ligambi and Borgesi were acquitted and released.